allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ```

 Our solution can rebuild indexes in both older and newer versions of MongoDB.
-To support older MongoDB versions we are specifying `{ background: true }` option, which does not block all operations on a given database during index creation.
+To support older MongoDB versions we specify `{ background: true }` option, which does not block all operations on a given database during index creation.
 In case where _destination database_ is newer than or equal to MongoDB 4.2, the `{ background: true }` option is ignored, and
 [optimized index build is used](https://www.mongodb.com/docs/manual/core/index-creation/#comparison-to-foreground-and-background-builds).
 In both scenarios rebuilding indexes does not block _synchronization_ process, improving overall _migration_ times.

 #### Verification of migration state

-Throught _mongo-migration-stream_ implementation we’ve kept in our minds that _migrator_ user should be aware what’s happening within his/her migration.
+Throught _mongo-migration-stream_ implementation we kept in mind that _migrator_ user should be aware what’s happening within his/her migration.
 For that purpose _mongo-migration-stream_ exposes data about migration in multiple different ways:

-- Logs — _migrator_ logs all important information, so user can verify what’s happening with the migration by analyzing the log file,
+- Logs — _migrator_ logs all important information, so user can verify what’s going on,

 - Periodical checks — when all migrated collections are in _synchronization_ process, _migrator_ starts a periodical check for each collection, verifying if all the data has been migrated, making collection on _destination database_ ready to use,